akkadotnet/getakka.net/src/docs/clustering/cluster-overview.md

 ### Reachability
 Nodes send each other <a href="https://en.wikipedia.org/wiki/Heartbeat_(computing)">heartbeats</a> on an ongoing basis.
 If a node misses enough heartbeats, this will trigger `unreachable` gossip messages from its peers.

-If the gossip from a quorum of cluster nodes agree that the node is unreachable ("convergence"), the leader will mark it as down and begin removing the node from the cluster.
+Even if the entire cluster agrees that a node is unreachable, the leader will not take any action.
+If a node is permanently unreachable, you will have to Down it.
+You can do this by writing a custom IDowningProvider or using the `cluster.auto-down-unreachable-after` setting.

 ## Location Transparency
 [Location transparency](concepts/location-transparency) is the underlying principle powering all of Akka.Remote and Akka.Cluster.
 The key point is that in a cluster, it's entirely possible that the actors you interface with to do work can be living on any node in the cluster... and you don't have to worry about which one.